Two-field inflation from one complex scalar with symmetry breaking: Cosmic reheating

 \subsection{Coupling to RH neutrinos}

 We consider the following action for the RH neutrinos $N_i$ in the Einstein frame,

-where the generation-diagonal Yukawa couplings are introduced between the inflaton and the RH neutrinos, and $f_i$ are generally complex-valued.
-The covariant derivative $\slashed{D}$ includes the spin connection and $P_R$ is the chiral projection operator.
-This form of the action, in particular the $\Phi$ dependence of the coefficients, can be derived from the original canonical action for $N_i$ in the Jordan frame and Weyl rescaled with the inflaton field, similarly to the inflaton action in Section~\ref{subsec:Model}.
-The action has the lepton number symmetry under which $N_i$ and $\Phi$ have the charges $+1$ and $-2$, respectively.
-This symmetry may correspond to the U(1) rotation of inflaton field (the origin of pNGB and its soft-breaking mass), which implies a natural support of two-field inflation from a complex scalar.
-In the following, we focus on the case that $\phi$ field oscillates at the end of the inflation and decay to the thermal bath through RH neutrinos.
-We also assume $\chi$ stays at a constant value $\bar{\chi}$ during the reheating, and perform the chiral rotation of RH neutrino fields
+where $f_i$ are generation-diagonal Yukawa couplings, in general complex.
+The covariant derivative $\slashed{D}$ includes the spin connection, and $P_R$ is the chiral projection operator.
+This form, in particular the $\Phi$ dependence of the coefficients, follows from the canonical Jordan-frame action for $N_i$ after the Weyl rescaling by the inflaton field, analogously to Section~\ref{subsec:Model}.
+The action respects the lepton number, under which $N_i$ and $\Phi$ carry charges $+1$ and $-2$, respectively.
+This symmetry corresponds to the U(1) phase rotation of the inflaton field (the origin of the pNGB and its soft-breaking mass), naturally motivating a two-field inflation framework with a complex scalar.
+In what follows, we focus on the case where the $\phi$ field oscillates at the end of inflation and decays into the thermal bath via RH neutrinos.
+We assume $\chi$ stays at a constant value $\bar{\chi}$ during reheating and perform the chiral rotation

-such that the Yukawa couplings (then the RH neutrino masses) become real valued.
-During the reheating era, the inflaton oscillates at the bottom of the potential which is determined by the VEV $u_\phi$,
+so that the Yukawa couplings (and hence the RH-neutrino masses) are real.
+During the reheating era, the inflaton oscillates about the minimum of the potential determined by the VEV $u_\phi$,

-Note that $u_\phi$ can be vanished if the pNGB potential has a large contribution during the reheating.
-We expand the scalar field around this VEV so that the scalar field has a canonically normalized kinetic term as
+We here do not consider parameter regions where the vacuum has the runaway behavior ($u_\phi\to\infty$).
+Note that $u_\phi$ can vanish if the pNGB potential dominates during the reheating.
+Expanding the scalar field around this VEV, we canonically normalize the kinetic term as